Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Results

 To assess predictive performance, we compare NNs and GPs trained on the same training sets and evaluated on the same test sets.
 Following Fig.~6 of \hyperlink{cite.Agazie_2023}{Agazie2023}, we compare the predictions of each interpolator with the corresponding \texttt{holodeck} values in the test set and plot the resulting predictive errors in Figs.~\ref{fig:gp_nn_error_sidm} and \ref{fig:gp_nn_error_phenom}.

 Figure~\ref{fig:gp_nn_error_sidm} shows that, for the SIDM model, the NNs trained on 8000 points outperform the GPs.
 For the phenomenological model, shown in Fig.~\ref{fig:gp_nn_error_phenom}, the two methods perform similarly, with the GP performing marginally better for the median prediction.
-A likely reason is that the phenomenological-model training set contains only 2000 points, which is less favorable for NN training.
+A likely reason is that the phenomenological-model training set contains only 2000 points, which is less favourable for NN training.

 The predictive errors are also generally smaller for the phenomenological model than for the SIDM model.
-This may reflect the larger intrinsic standard deviation of the SIDM training strain spectra.
-Nevertheless, as shown in Figs.~\ref{fig:gp_holodeck_strain_sidm} and \ref{fig:nn_holodeck_strain_sidm}, both the GPs and the NNs trained on 8000 points provide good predictions at the maximum-posterior parameter values.
+This may reflect the larger scatter in the SIDM strain realisations, which makes the interpolation problem more demanding.
+Consistent with this interpretation, Figs.~\ref{fig:gp_holodeck_strain_sidm} and \ref{fig:nn_holodeck_strain_sidm} show that, at the maximum-posterior parameter values, increasing the SIDM training-library size improves the GP agreement with the direct \texttt{holodeck} simulations, while the NN interpolator satisfies the median-containment validation criterion for each training-set size considered.